The Meloy Fund

-Sponsored by Rare and managed by Deliberate Capital, the Fund invests in fishing and seafood-related enterprises to support or transform business models into those that incentivize the adoption of Environmental, Social, and Governance (ESG) compliance and sustainable practices and operations.
-The Meloy Fund is demonstrating the opportunity for investors to not only earn a competitive return on their investment, but help to make a difference in some of the most climate-vulnerable coastal ecosystems and communities on the planet.
+Sponsored by Rare and managed by Deliberate Capital, the Meloy Fund invests in fishing and seafood-related enterprises and supports their adoption of Environmental, Social, and Governance (ESG) compliance, and sustainable practices and operations.
+Investors earn a competitive return on their investment, while also making a difference in climate-vulnerable places on the planet.

 Supporting the Backbone of Coastal Economy Supply Chains

-The Meloy Fund’s Annual Impact Report provides an update on the Fund’s 2021 impact results, contains detailed examples of how we work hand-in-hand with our investees and other community, NGO, and government partners, and explains our evolving approach and progress made toward the sustainability for coastal fisheries and aquaculture.
+The Meloy Fund’s Annual Impact Report provides an update on the Fund’s impact in 2022 and 2023.
+The report offers detailed examples of how we work hand-in-hand with our investees, as well as other community, NGO, and government partners, and explains our evolving approach and progress made toward the sustainability for coastal fisheries and aquaculture.

 Partners & Investors

 Meloy’s investors and partners provide investment capital, grant funding, and other support.
 They include: